Karol-Witkowski/Gemverse/README.md

 ## Installation
 ### Prerequisites

-> To run the application install Node.js and MongoDB.
+>To run the application install Node.js and MongoDB.
 To do so follow instructions on official websites.
-Installing Vue-CLI is optional but recommended.
+Installing Vue-CLI is optional but recommended

 - [NodeJS](https://nodejs.org) (version 14 or above)
 - [MongoDB](https://www.mongodb.com)